 The Architecture of Abu Serga Church

-The church’s shape is a basilica with a narthex and contains a nave and two aisles that are separated from the nave by 12 columns with the Corinthian capitals.
-It holds three sanctuaries that each one holds an altar and Each altar has a dome that holds religious scenes of Christ, Angels and four evangelists.
+The church has a shape of a basilica with a narthex and contains a nave and two aisles that are separated from the nave by 12 columns with the Corinthian capitals.
+It holds three sanctuaries in which each one holds an altar and Each altar has a dome that holds religious scenes of the Christ, Angels, and four evangelists.
 The central sanctuary has a wooden screen that dates back to the 13th century plus a number of majestic icons and frieze of Abu Serga dating to the 15th and 16th centuries.
-Abu Serga also contains a pulpit on the northeast side of the nave, made of marble and encrusted with panels of ebony and ivory.
+Abu Serga also contains a pulpit on the northeast side of the nave, made of marvelous marble, and encrusted with panels of enchanting ebony and ivory.

-One of the most important landmarks in this church is the cave where the holy family hid during their journey through Egypt.
+One of the most important attractions within the church is the cave where the holy family hid during their journey through Egypt.
 The cave contains a nave, two aisles, a domed ceiling, and a baptistery.
 On the first of June, each year, the Christian community celebrates the arrival of the holy family in the cave of the church of St. Sergio.

 Tours to Abu Serga Church

-Abu Serga church is one of the most famous Cairo tourist attractions, so you can check our Cairo day tours if you are already in Cairo to enjoy a tour to the church with an Egyptologist tour guide.
-You can also check our wide variety of Egypt private tours and Nile Cruises to enjoy everything Egypt has to offer from the Pyramids, Churches, Temples, and tombs to the unique atmosphere of the red sea resorts.[/caption]
+Abu Serga church is one of the most famous tourist attractions in Cairo, so you can check our Cairo day tours and if you are already in Cairo then you can enjoy a tour to the church with an Egyptologist tour guide.
+You can also check our wide variety of Egypt private tours and Nile cruises to enjoy everything Egypt has to offer from the Pyramids, Churches, temples, and tombs to even the heavenly atmosphere of the red sea resorts like Hurghada.